microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ## Errors due to throttling or overloading Form Recognizer

 Occasionally you will hit a 429 return code in the FileFormRecSubmissionPDF which indicates that you need to retry your submission later, or an internal error returned by AI Document Intelligence in the FileFormRecPollingPDF function, which indicates the service has hit internal capacity issues.
 Both of these situations will occur under heavy load, but the accelerator is designed to back off and retry at a later time, up to a maximum set of retries, which is configurable.

 ### Solution
-These values surface as configuration settings in the Azure function and can be revised there, or they can be updated at deployment in function.bicep, or they can be updated in the file local.settings.json which is used when debugging a function in VS Code.
+These values are surfaced as configuration settings in the Azure function and can be revised through the Azure portal in the Function App Configuration or in the functions local.settings.json file which is used when debugging a function in VS Code.
 These values are as follows...

 ```
 @description('The maximum number of seconds  between uploading a file and submitting it to FR')